Creating Funnels

 Use-case 2: Applying Multiple Attribute Filters

-Let's say that you want to analyse the behaviour of users who have specifically viewed a few top products from the popular category, Women Dresses.
+Let's say that you want to analyze the behavior of users who have specifically viewed a few top products from the popular category, Women Dresses.
 For this, we will need to add the following attribute filters to the event, Product Page Viewed:

 Custom Attribute 1: Product Category is equal to Women Dresses

-Since we have already added Product Category as an attribute filter, we will club the second attribute with it using the AND logic.
+Since we have already added Product Category as an attribute filter, we will club the second attribute with it using the AND / OR logic.
 Here's how you can go about it:

 Step 1: Click the filter icon placed next to the first step, Product Page Viewed